artainmo/darkly/README.md

 https://cdn.intra.42.fr/pdf/pdf/60806/en.subject.pdf

+This project was initially made with Aglorios in this repository (https://github.com/Aglorios17/Darkly_19), I re-uploaded it on my profile.

 ## SETUP
 To setup the webiste that has to be hacked follow the following steps:
 1. Download 'Virtual Machine' and 'Darkly_i386.iso' (found here https://projects.intra.42.fr/projects/42cursus-darkly).<br>